-Last night I hit the bed at 11:30a after a 32 mile ride, only to rise for _JLK3415a morning 21 mile ride with my wife at 4:45a.
+Last night I hit the bed at 11:30a after a 32 mile ride, only to rise for a morning 21 mile ride with my wife at 4:45a.
 After a rather long day at work I hit the road again tonight at 6:45p for another 22 miles.
 Needless to say I’m a bit tired.
 The real challenge is that I need to get a 20miler in tomorrow morning before I leave for Louisville for a day trip.
 That means the alarm goes off at 3:45a.

 So you ask, “why go through all this hassle?”
 Well I must admit I did have a moment of doubt this morning when I found myself about 5 feet away from a head-on collision with a car who for some reason decided to make a left turn into my path at a well lit intersection.
 In an effort to miss me he swerved and almost hit Misty.
 My guess, some young kid, up too early, just not paying attention to the road.
 At any rate, Misty let him know how we felt.